opensourceryclub/Architekt/README.md

 Controllers contain the logic/data that will be plugged into each view.
 Controllers may be JSON or JavaScript files and must follow the naming convention `<page-name>.[js,json]`.
 When a JavaScript file is used, the `module.exports` object will be plugged into the page template.
+Files that start with an underscore will be ignored.

+#### Stylesheets

+Architect renders [SASS](https://sass-lang.com/) stylesheets for you.
+All stylesheets must end in `.scss` or `.sass`, according to SASS conventions.
+Stylesheets must be in the `stylesheets/` subdirectory within your assets directory.
+Partial stylesheets must start with an underscore, such as `_stylesheet.scss`.
+Partials are not outputted as css stylesheets, but may be imported into other stylesheets.
+The `@import` statement resolves stylesheets within the `stylesheets/` directory or in `node_modules`.

 #### Partials